 OnePlus has enabled the Hasselblad brand camera setup, but the camera software is flawless but not extensive.
 During daytime shooting, the area near the camera module tends to overheat, which limits the use of the camera.
 The large sensor certainly produces good dynamic range and shallow field, but the main camera finds it difficult to focus on this subject, especially when zooming in or using super-macro mode.
 The super macro mode produces blurry images, even after maintaining a (required) distance from the subject.

-The main camera manages to produce well detailed and textured photos during the day.
+The main camera manages to produce well-detailed and textured photos during the day.
 Photos taken with the ultra-wide sensor have good focal focus, but distortions can be seen around the edges.
 Nightscape mode tends to brighten images and add enough detail to shadows.
 But the extremely wide sensor does not provide similar performance.
 The color and exposure balance is good but produces an aggressive sound in all scenes.
-Like its predecessor, the OnePlus 9 Pro comes with a Pro model that allows for ISO, white balance, shutter speed, exposure, and focus.
+Like its predecessor, the OnePlus 9 Pro comes with a Pro mode that allows for ISO, white balance, shutter speed, exposure, and focus.
 You can take photos in RAW mode, which is useful for later editing.

 Speaking of the front camera, selfies and photos look good during the day with good subject separation.
 However, I did notice a strange change in color tone with a red outline on my forehead.
 Other than that, the non-portrait clicks had good dynamic range and precise sharpness.
 Night shots, however, are often accompanied by noise and pale skin in low light.

 It’s worth noting that OnePlus recently released a software update to correct nighttime brightness and optimize white balance and sound.
 Although the white balance has been adjusted to some extent, the focus problem still exists.
 However, a low light bug has now gone away with the update.
 Confused by what I’m talking about?
 Here is a sample for your reference.